 Historic Home Tour

 Independence’s newest feature is one of its oldest.
-A self-guided brochure of some of Independence’s oldest and most beautiful historic homes is now available at the Chamber of Commerce office.
-You can also find information on them by clicking here.
+A brochure for a self-guided tour of some of Independence’s oldest and most beautiful historic homes is now available at the Chamber of Commerce office.
 Guided tours are available, please call in advance to schedule for your group.